For more information about any of our Graduate School programs, contact us at:

 Topics are:

-This event is open to anyone interested in graduate/professional education — at IUPUI or elsewhere!
-You do not need to be an IUPUI student to attend.
+This event is open to anyone interested in graduate/professional education — at IU Indianapolis or elsewhere!
+You do not need to be an IU Indianapolis student to attend.
 Speed Sessions is held annually during the spring semester.
-The 2024 date will be set in fall 2023.
+2026 dates coming soon.

-Prospective students who are ready to apply to graduate school will benefit most from this virtual workshop.
+Prospective students who are ready to apply to graduate school will benefit most from this virtual workshop held annually during each fall.
 The event focuses on Personal Statements – registrants must submit a draft personal statement prior to the event for faculty review.
 During Boot Camp, attendees will get the feedback and advice on their statement.
 Other topics covered are: Letters of Recommendation, Preparing Your Grad School Package, and Chat with Faculty.
-Boot Camp is usually held in the fall semester via Zoom.
-The 2023 date is Wednesday, October 18 from 3 - 6 p.m. via Zoom.

-If you are thinking of coming to IUPUI for graduate/professional school, join us for a tour of our beautiful campus!
+If you are thinking of coming to IU Indianapolis for graduate/professional school, join us for a tour of our beautiful campus!

 Writing GroupThe GradGrants Center offers free workshops on a variety of funding-related topics.
-You can also access funding/grant databases and attend one-on-one proposal advising sessions in person in Bloomington or virtually from Indy.
+You can also access funding/grant databases and attend one-on-one proposal advising sessions in person in Bloomington or virtually from Indianapolis.

 Get help with formatting guidelines such as what fonts and margins to use, what sections to include, how to number your pages, and more.